-- Where a variation is not of an immaterial or minor nature (i.e. standard variation), the fee will be \$12,700; or - Where a variation is of an immaterial or minor nature, the fee will be \$2,000.
+- Where a variation is not of an immaterial or minor nature (i.e. standard variation), the fee will be \$26,400; or - Where a variation is of an immaterial or minor nature, the fee will be \$4,000.

-However, where an applicant paid a lower fee when the action was originally notified to the Treasurer, the fee payable to vary a no objection notification, notice imposing conditions or exemption certificate will be capped at the lower initial application fee.
+However, where an applicant is seeking to vary a notice that was given before 1 January 2021, and originally paid a lower fee when first notifying the Treasurer, the fee payable to vary that no objection notification, notice imposing conditions or exemption certificate will be capped at the lower initial application fee.